 Fig. 2.1 Erosion process in soil without vegetation cover.
-All the soil coming from erosion, which is generally loaded with herbicides and remains of fertilizers and phytosanitary products, ends up in rivers and reservoirs mixing together and contaminating them
+All the soil coming from erosion, which is generally loaded with herbicides and remains of fertilizers and phytosanitary products, waisting them, and ending up in rivers and reservoirs mixing together and contaminating them